seyoon20087/github-desktop-installer/README.md

 <h2>Instructions for Windows</h2>

-1. Open Command Prompt with administrator privileges.
+1. Open Command Prompt. **DO NOT run with administrator privileges.**

 2. Execute these commands in the command prompt: